ericsonga/APCSAReview/_sources/Unit8-2DArray/pictureLabA7.rst

     :autograde: unittest
     :datafile: pictureClasses.jar, temple.jpg

     Picture Lab A7 Mirroring: Check the calculation of the number of times the body of the nested loop executes by adding an integer count variable to the mirrorTemple method that starts out at 0 and increments inside the body of the loop.
-Print the value of count after the nested loop ends.
+Print the value of count after the nested loop ends which should be 18410.
     ~~~~
     import java.awt.*;
     import java.awt.font.*;